 Ruth has experience of all kinds of arbitration disputes under the Arbitration Act 1996 including ICC, LCIA, UNCITRAL, as well as arbitrations under HKIAC, trade associations such as GAFTA, FOSFA and ad hoc arbitrations.
 Ruth also has knowledge of international investment arbitration, particularly under the ICSID Convention.
 Examples include:

-Public International Law represents a growing area of work for Ruth.
-She has advised on ICSID and issues relating to diplomatic immunity and has knowledge of international investment arbitration, particularly under the ICSID Convention.
+Ruth has advised on ICSID and issues relating to diplomatic immunity and has knowledge of international investment arbitration, particularly under the ICSID Convention.
 Examples include:

 MA (Oxon) LLM (Lon)